Minneapolis Drug Crimes Lawyer & Attorney

 Drug possession and sale are common types of offenses related to these drugs.
-Attorney Jennifer Speas has decades of experience representing clients that are charged with the possession, sale, or trafficking of drugs and crimes relating to methamphetamines, ecstacy, crack, and many others.
+Attorney Jennifer Speas has decades of experience representing clients that are charged with the possession, sale, or trafficking of drugs and crimes relating to methamphetamines, ecstasy, crack, and many others.
 She has successfully challenged search warrants and warrantless searches and won dismissals for clients.
 Even if an offense was committed, it is possible to have the charges reduced.

 Attorney Jennifer Speas has also successfully challenged search warrants and warrant-less searches and won dismissals for her clients in Minneapolis, St. Paul, and throughout the Twin Cities.
 She has also won the return of cash, cars, and jewelry for her clients.
 It doesn’t matter which degree you or your loved one was charged with;

 Contact A Minneapolis Drug Crimes Defense Attorney

 If you or a loved one has been charged with a drug crime, you most likely have many questions about your options and what the next steps are.
 With the right representation, you can get the best possible result in your case.
 To learn more about how Jennifer Speas can help you, call 612-333-6160 to request a FREE CONSULTATION.